First Responder, Edmonton/Sherwood Park Counselling for Trauma and PTSD

 Karin is an Edmonton psychologist approved by the Alberta Paramedic Association

-Gabi, Karin and Kris Are Approved by Medavie to Provide Services to RCMP, CF, and Veterans
+Theresa, Gabi, Ellery, Karin and Kris Are Approved by Medavie to Provide Services to RCMP, CF, and Veterans